| household ink home | products | roster | press | news | photos | gigging | links | mp3s | contact | NEW! HIradio |

 the roster:

-...Julie Christensen, the dynamic and versatile singer who has gamely performed and recorded with Headless Household for years, has joined the Household Ink ranks, we're happy to report.
-Julie has released her long-awaited "art-pop" oriented Where the Fireworks Are, a timely, poetic and generally moody, rocking and lovely thing.
+...Julie Christensen, the dynamic and versatile singer who gamely performed and recorded with Headless Household for years, joined the Household Ink ranks for a handful of years, we're happy to report.
+Julie

+released her 2012 album Weeds Like Us, an Americana-rich song set, and follow-up to her "art-pop" oriented Where the Fireworks Are.
 Late in 2006, Julie put out her "standards" album Something Familiar--her first release on Household Ink.
 The album includes Jeff Ballard and Kenny Wolleson on drums, Greg Liesz on pedal steel and Jeff Elliott on trumpet, as well as her soul sister Karen Hammack on piano...
-On the big screen, she's also a featured singer in the acclaimed new fllm Leonard Cohen: I'm Your Man (having sung with Cohen for years, and been involved in Hal Willner-produced Cohen tributes, including recent shows in Dublin, singing duets with Lou Reed...
+On the big screen, she's also a featured singer in the acclaimed fllm Leonard Cohen: I'm Your Man (having sung with Cohen for years, and been involved in Hal Willner-produced Cohen tributes, including shows in Dublin, singing duets with Lou Reed.)
+Julie is now settled in Nashville and pursuing her vibrant life as an American artist and well-rounded human.

-The newest addition to the Household Ink family of fine artists is bassist-composer David Piltch, whose fascinating new album, Minister of the Interior, is now available on Household Ink.
+The Household Ink family is also a temporary home for the verstaile, well-traveled and laureled bassist-composer David Piltch, whose fascinating album, Minister of the Interior, is now available on Household Ink.
 Piltch, the Toronto-born musician, has been an internationally-known and traveled figure, working with k.d. lang for years, as well as Holly Cole, Bill Frisell, Madeleine Peyroux, Joe Henry, Loudon Wainwright, Liz Wright, and many others.
 A tasteful blend of instrumental and vocal fancies, Minister of the Interior features guest appearances from k.d. lang, Bill Frisell, Petra Haden, Holly Cole and Perla Batalla, among others, and heralds the beginning of Piltch's life as a leader...

-Shelly Rudolph: the newest member of the Household Ink Records family, Shelly is a distinctive and soulful musical being, Her new album, Water in My Hand, boasts a diversity of tracks and styles, and rhythmic landscapes from different global corners, making for a diverse creative journey.
-But it’s also one with a clear and coherent musical identity.
-Call her a “world soul” artist. check out her site: www.shellyrudolph.com
+Shelly Rudolph: A welcome member in the Household Ink Records family, Shelly is a distinctive and soulful musical being, Her new album, Water in My Hand, boasts a diversity of tracks and styles, and rhythmic landscapes from different global corners, making for a diverse creative journey.
+But its also one with a clear and coherent musical identity.
+Call her a world soul artist. check out her site: www.shellyrudolph.co

 Joe Woodard: the songwriter-guitarist adds -singer to the hyphenate with between, his first solo album. www.joewoodard.com